-The drive and determination on all athletes, is with them, along with lots of trials, stress and energy to overcome, no matter in which category of Olympian you are.
+The drive and determination of all athletes is with them, along with lots of trials, stress and energy to overcome, no matter in which category of Olympian you are.
 Just because of a disability, focus and dedication are what drives people.

 Just thinking of the comment: “wow, how do you do that?”
 Were there not thousands of people who said that about Usain Bolt, for example?

-Running the 100 metres in a world record time of 9.572seconds.
+Running the 100 metres in a world record time of 9.58 seconds.
 In addition, people also said that a tall person could not run sprints fast.

 From this, I entered competitions against non-disabled people.
 My best achievement being second.
 I have now stopped horse riding and started up Archery.

-The horse riding was a little bit easier in one way, as this was my career and only had to adjust to my new circumstances.
+The horse riding was a little bit easier in one way, as this was my career, and I only had to adjust to my new circumstances.

-I use a tactile sight, which comprises of a piece of wood where it straddles the shooting line, along with my feet indicators.
-Which in turn allow me to know where the shooting line is and the general direction of the boss (target).
+I use a tactile sight, which comprises a piece of wood where it straddles the shooting line, along with my feet indicators.
+This, in turn, allow me to know where the shooting line is and the general direction of the boss (target).

 Now, this is for my sport with my disability, there are diffident methods of support that all sports people must have, but people with a disability rely on the volunteers to get to achieve their goal.

 Have you thought of volunteering?
 You could be involved in sport and not necessarily be active in sport yourself and be part of a team.